aiven/aiven-docs/docs/products/clickhouse/get-started.md

 ## Create a database

-1. When the service is running, select **Databases and tables** from the sidebar of your service\'s page.
+1. When the service is running, select **Databases and tables** from the sidebar of your service's page.

 2. In the **Databases and tables** page, select **Create database** \> **ClickHouse database**.